rust-lang/reference/src/expressions/operator-expr.md

 > &nbsp;&nbsp; | [_Expression_] `>=` [_Expression_]\
 > &nbsp;&nbsp; | [_Expression_] `<=` [_Expression_]

-Comparison operators are also defined both for primitive types and many type in the standard library.
+Comparison operators are also defined both for primitive types and many types in the standard library.
 Parentheses are required when chaining comparison operators.
 For example, the expression `a == b == c` is invalid and may be written as `(a == b) == c`.

-Unlike arithmetic and logical operators, the traits for overloading the operators the traits for these operators are used more generally to show how a type may be compared and will likely be assumed to define actual comparisons by functions that use these traits as bounds.
+Unlike arithmetic and logical operators, the traits for overloading these operators are used more generally to show how a type may be compared and will likely be assumed to define actual comparisons by functions that use these traits as bounds.
 Many functions and macros in the standard library can then use that assumption (although not to ensure safety).
 Unlike the arithmetic and logical operators above, these operators implicitly take shared borrows of their operands, evaluating them in [place expression context][place expression]:

 ```rust
 # let a = 1;